helix-toolkit/helix-toolkit-nex/README.md

 Currently in development.

 ## Minimum Requirements
-- Windows 10 or later (Linux support planned)
+- Windows 10 or later
+- Linux (Tested on Ubuntu 26.04)
 - Vulkan 1.3 compatible GPU and drivers
 - .NET 8.0 or later